ansys/pyfluent-parametric/examples/00-parametric/README.txt

-Parametric Examples
+Parametric examples
 ===================
-These examples demonstrate how to use the the parametric package to perform parametric studies with Fluent.
+These examples show how you can use PyFluent-Parameteric to perform parametric studies with Fluent.